alfawzaan/Computer-Pointer-Controller/README.md

 ## Demo
-*TODO:* Explain how to run a basic demo of your model.
 After successfully completing the setup and installation precedures. you are now good to run a demo.
 From the folder src in the root directory of the project, run the blow command.

     python3 src/app.py -fd ../intel/face-detection-adas-binary-0001/FP32-INT1/face-detection-adas-binary-0001 -fl ../intel/landmarks-regression-retail-0009/FP16/landmarks-regression-retail-0009 -hp ../intel/head-pose-estimation-adas-0001/FP16/head-pose-estimation-adas-0001 -ge ../intel/gaze-estimation-adas-0002/FP16/gaze-estimation-adas-0002 -i video -f bin/demo.mp4 -pt 0.5 -d CPU -v gaze,stats

 ## Documentation
-*TODO:* Include any documentation that users might need to better understand your project code.
-For instance, this is a good place to explain the command line arguments that your project supports.

 Command Line Arguments: